paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 ### Enabling LiveComponent Functions

-In order to be able to use LiveComponents from LiveViews, we are going to need access to the [`Phoenix.LiveView.Helpers.live_component/4`][] function (and its lower [arity][] cousins), so add it to the list of LiveView-related imports:
+In order to use LiveComponents from LiveViews, we are going to need access to the [`Phoenix.LiveView.Helpers.live_component/4`][] function (and its lower [arity][] cousins), so add it to the list of LiveView-related imports:

 **`lib/phx_i18n_example_web.ex`**